A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: The categorified Reshetikhin-Turaev invariant of tangles

 \section{The categorified $\mathfrak{sl}_3$ Reshetikhin-Turaev invariant of tangles}

 We now use the categorified projectors $\tilde{P}_w$ to give a categorification of the $\mathfrak{sl}_3$ Reshetikhin-Turaev invariant of framed tangles.
 Recall that this invariant assigns an element of $\C(q)$ for each labeling of the components of the tangle by irreducible representations.
 We now describe a combinatorial method, given in \cite{Kuperberg}, for computing this invariant.
-For each component of the tangle, consider the word which specifies the highest weight of the representation.
+For each component of the tangle, consider any\footnote{The apparent dependence on the choice of word is immaterial; the invariant is independent of the choice of words labeling closed components and the invariants obtained by labeling components with boundary by different words of the same weight are isomorphic.} word which specifies the highest weight of the representation.
 Cable the component according to the framing with the number and direction of strands given by the word.
 Insert the corresponding projector anywhere along the cabling and then evaluate the resulting webs in the $\mathfrak{sl}_3$ spider.
 We define the categorified invariant analogously.

 \begin{defn} The categorified $\mathfrak{sl}_3$ Reshetikhin-Turaev invariant of a framed tangle $T$ with $i^{th}$ component labeled by the irreducible representation corresponding to the word $w_i$, denoted $\left \llbracket T \right \rrbracket_{(w_1,\ldots,w_r)}$, is computed by cabling each component according to the framing with strands directed according to the corresponding word, inserting the categorified projector, and evaluating to obtain a complex in $\K^{\angle}(\mathcal{F})$. \end{defn}